JLSteenwyk/ClipKIT/README.md

   <!--</a>-->
 </p>

 **Summary Figure.
 Rank-based assessment of ClipKIT's performance compared to other alignment trimming software revealed ClipKIT is a top-performing software.** A dataset of 2,002 amino acid (AA) and nucleotide (NT) alignments across 24 Mammals (A, B) and 2,832 AA and NT alignments across 12 yeasts (C, D) were trimmed using ClipKIT, [trimAl](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2712344/), [BMGE](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3017758/), [Noisy](https://www.ncbi.nlm.nih.gov/pubmed/18577231), and [Gblocks](https://www.ncbi.nlm.nih.gov/pubmed/17654362).
 The resulting trimmed alignments were then used to infer the evolutionary history of each alignment using [IQ-Tree](https://www.ncbi.nlm.nih.gov/pubmed/32011700).
 To assess the accuracy and support of each topology, we calculated normalized Robinson-Foulds distances (nRF) and average bootstrap support (ABS).
 For every gene, we obtained one performance score by taking the average of the desirability transformed nRF and ABS values.
 Using the resulting desirability values, trimmers were ranked from 1 to 9 where lower ranks indicate better performance.
 We then determined the best performing algorithm per data set and plotted them in order of best to worst.
 We found that ClipKIT, trimAl (with the 'gappyout' parameter), and no trimming performed the best across all data matrices.
-<br />Abbreviations of trimmers and parameters are as follows: ClipKIT: kg = kpi-gappy mode; ClipKIT: k = kpi mode; ClipKIT: g = gappy mode; trimAl: go = gappyout; trimAl: s = strictplus.
+Abbreviations of trimmers and parameters are as follows: ClipKIT: kg = kpi-gappy mode; ClipKIT: k = kpi mode; ClipKIT: g = gappy mode; trimAl: go = gappyout; trimAl: s = strictplus.
 <br /><br /><br />

 <p align="center">